2008–09 PBA Philippine Cup

-The 2008-09 Philippine Basketball Association (PBA) Philippine Cup or known as the 2008-09 KFC PBA Philippine Cup for sponsorship reasons, is the first conference of the 2008-09 PBA season.
+The 2008-09 Philippine Basketball Association (PBA) Philippine Cup or known as the 2008-09 KFC PBA Philippine Cup for sponsorship reasons, was the first conference of the 2008-09 PBA season.
 The tournament started on October 4, 2008, and ended on February 11, 2009.
 The new conference will have games on Thursdays and Saturdays.
 The tournament is an All-Filipino format, which bans an import or a pure-foreign player for each team.

 The tournament featured the first ever regular season game played in Singapore.
 It was played at the Singapore Indoor Stadium between the Talk 'N Text Tropang Texters and the San Miguel Beermen on November 30.

 Format

 The following format was observed for the duration of the conference: